Jodestee/whatiscyber/README.md

 <br>

 <h2>What Kinds of Information are at Risk</h2>
-<p1>  In the digital age, many information types can be at risk of unauthorized access or manipulation.
+<p1>  In the digital age, many types of information can be at risk of unauthorized access or manipulation.
 These encompass personal information such as social security numbers, bank account details, and healthcare records.
-Besides, intellectual property, proprietary business information, and government classified information stand risk-ridden.
+Besides, intellectual property, proprietary business information, and government-classified information stand risk-ridden.
 This can include anything from trade secrets to unpublished works and sensitive government documents.<br>
 <br>
 The myriad of tactics attackers use compounds the risks of this information.
-Additionally, seemingly benign information, such as personal preferences, shopping habits, or social interactions, are at risk.
+Additionally, seemingly benign information, such as personal preferences, shopping habits, or social interactions, is at risk.
 Hackers can aggregate this data to create profiles of individuals, which can be used for identity theft or personalized phishing attacks, indicating that virtually no kind of information is entirely exempt from being at risk.</p1>

 <h2>Understanding the Cybersecurity Landscape</h2>